codera21/SimpleFramework/README.md

 2. run composer update
 3. run npm install

+## Guidelines
+1. Controller Name must be in `CapitalCase` and must follow `Controller` suffix
+2. Function inside the Controller also must be in `CapitalCase` and must follow `Action` suffix
+3. Table in Database and it's respective Model Class name must be in pural.

+## Getting Started

 ### Using the Controller
  Inside `Application\WebInterface`you will see three folders `Controllers` , `Models` , `ViewModels` , `Views`.
 Goto Controllers then Create one new Controller Let's Say `PageController.php`  with one method `IndexAction()` the code is as shown below: